PS5 latest news: All the latest specs, release date info, games and more

 Related: Best PSVR Games

-The PSVR made some significant inroads into VR for console owners, however as a console VR headset, it naturally couldn’t match the power and fidelity of its PC counterparts.
+PlayStation VR changed the game for console owners, however as a cheaper VR headset, it naturally couldn’t match the power and fidelity of its PC counterparts.
+Despite this disparity in power, it remains the most successful virtual reality product on the market, having amassed hundreds of distinct games and experiences since launch.
+Here’s hoping they all carry over to the next generation.

 PS5 Games – Have any titles been announced?